 Recommended for Best Restaurants because: A central, friendly restaurant with consistently good food and a quirky atmosphere.

-Emily's expert tip: Be sure to try the potted cheesecake, it's incredible.
+Local Expert tip: Be sure to try the potted cheesecake, it's incredible.

 L'Ecrivain has been serving up French-style, Michelin-starred fare for over 20 years and is still as popular as ever.
 Headed up by husband and wife team Derry and Sally-Anne Clarke, L'Ecrivain brings the classical French gastronomic experience to new heights with 6 and 10 course tasting menus and even a dedicated menu for vegetarians.
 Their Sommelier has also been awarded Best Sommelier and L'Ecrivain works with a number of small, family-run producers that keep the wine menu consistent and exclusive.
 For those looking for private dining there are two rooms seating up to twenty people.
 Perfect for a business group or larger parties.